taxdown/coding-challenge/ai/README.md

 We value learning, experimentation, and pushing boundaries.
 We want you to bring your unique perspective, help us learn, and become an even more impactful AI expert with us (the real "Win - Win" 🚀).

+👂 *We value robust, interpretable, and well-documented AI solutions.
+Show us how you think about safety, edge cases, and potential biases in your implementation.*

 ## Take me to the challenge! 🤟